 - Be enrolled in college or have a college degree

 - At least have a basic proficiency in the French language (3 semesters in college or level B1), a major in French, or demonstrable experience living in France.
-See their FAQ for more information.
+See their eligibility requirements for more information.

 - A TEFL or ESL certificate is not required but can give you an edge in demonstrating your training and past experience in the classroom